tlacoyodefrijol/API/README.md

 ### Output Data

-`civic-json-worker` will output data in the civic.json standard (see below) to a [public JSON File on S3](https://s3-us-west-2.amazonaws.com/project-list/projects.json) with CORS enabled, allowing it to be loaded with only an Ajax call.

-This way, it can be used for any project listing site ([for a good example, see Chicago's](http://opengovhacknight.org/projects.html).)

 #### API

 Code for America will maintain a restful API of all of the Brigades' (CfA's volunteer civic hacking groups) activities.
 This API is under heavy development, with current focus on the /projects endpoint.
 Current output is formatted like: